Juized/raspiblitz/WORKSHOP.md

 The easiest way to get a "template" of such HDD is to setup a fresh RaspiBlitz (without channel and fundings) and then run the script `/home/admin/XXcleanHDD.sh` and manually delete all rest data from the HDD and just leave those folders.

-Once you have that "template" you can make a image from that and write that image to the other HDDs.
-This works for HDDs that all habe
+Once you have that "template" you can make an image from that and write that image to the other HDDs.
+This works for HDDs that all have ...

 ## Prepare Blockchain Copy Station